 Expect parking to be a magnet for discontent with downtown redevelopment.
 It's what I call the Law of the Small Fish.
 People get very agitated about minor matters in order to avoid dealing with important but confounding questions.

 Another thing that doesn't belong downtown is people problems.
-If you have obvious homelessness, some community mental health issues visible during the day, squatters, or panhandling, that really detracts from the safe atmosphere that needs to form the blank canvas on which all of your exciting activities and attractions will be painted.
+If you have obvious homelessness, some community mental health issues visible during the day, squatters, or panhandling, that really detracts from the perceived safe atmosphere that needs to form the blank canvas on which all of your exciting activities and attractions will be painted.

 Tackle those things; all these people issues need to be resolved anyway, don't you agree?
 Don't just shoo them away; do something about the problem.